anonymousgituser1/Robosoft2025/README.md

 ## Introduction

-Welcome to the Soft Gripper Calibration and Simulation repository, a project authored by XXXX in XXXX.
+Welcome to the Soft Gripper Calibration and Simulation repository, a project authored by Lars Hof in 2024.
 This project focuses on conducting calibration experiments on a soft gripper with the main objective of optimizing and simulating gripper performance through careful parameter tuning.

 ## System Configuration